Complex Mapping Projects in the Liberal Arts

 - The World Map Project is built to assist academic research and teaching as well as the general public and supports discovery, investigation, analysis, visualization, communication and archiving of multi-disciplinary, multi-source and multi-format data, organized spatially and temporally.
 These maps are used in courses as well as in research.

-- Through the Looking Glass Darkly - Maps, data, and other resources recounting genocide in Rwanda from 1994 to present.
+- Through a Glass Darkly - Maps, data, and other resources recounting genocide in Rwanda from 1994 to present.

 - Digital Atlas of Roman and Medieval Civilizations - a GIS-based mapping platform that makes materials available for mapping and spatial analysis of Roman and medieval worlds from the first 1500 years of western Eurasia.
 See this Harvard Crimson article for additional information.